Dhruv-099/Tetris/README.md

 # Tetris
-This is tetris made in python using pygame. the file will be updated till it is good
+# This is Tetris made in python using pygame.
+# the file will be updated till it is good